 Many of the skills that I learned in the Smith Street Practice office still benefit me greatly today in my role as a junior Doctor in metropolitan Melbourne hospitals."

 Smith Street Practice was established in Tamworth in 1999 and has been an accredited training practice since 2002 taking full and part-time registrars in GPT1, GPT2 & GPT3 terms.
-In 2003 we were awarded the NSW Practice of the Year following nomination by practice accreditors.
+In 2003 the practice was awarded the NSW Practice of the Year following nomination by practice accreditors.
 The unique model of part time female practitioners running a successful training medical practice in a rural provincial town has received media attention and was profiled in research projects on female general practitioners working in rural areas.
 There is a strong emphasis on sustainability of general practice work in a rural provincial town with a chronic GP doctor shortage.

 In 2009 the expansion of the practice necessitated us building a purpose built medical centre which was completed and moved into in November 2009.
 The address change necessitated a new name: Smith Street Practice.
 The new premises are twice the size, with 7 consulting rooms, 3 practice nurse rooms including a procedure room, a large meeting room area for teaching and a separate tea room.
 Smith Street Practice is situated opposite the Tamworth Rural Referral Hospital which means that Radiology and pathology services as well as the University Department of Rural Health are in immediate proximity to the hospital.

-We have full time nurse support on hand including a part time mental health nurse who coordinates mental health plans, reviews, referrals and follow up and recalls of this clientele.
+The practice has full time nurse support on hand including a part time mental health nurse who coordinates mental health plans, reviews, referrals and follow up and recalls of this clientele.
 Trainees will be exposed to a wide variety of patients throughout their training terms and also will have opportunity to learn about practicalities of practice management and contribute to operational decisions along the way.

 "Apply to Smith Street Practice if you want to work in a supportive practice with a great team.
 I had the pleasure of working at Smith Street Practice as a GPT2 registrar in 2016.
 The supervisors and the other non-supervisor doctors are accessible and keen to share their knowledge.